MelanieJae/kk/README.md

-This is the repository for my final capstone project for Udacity's Android Developer Nanodegree.
+This is the repository for an app for a small local business.

 # App Notes